Sencha, Gyokuro and Matcha Differences

 Sencha

-For high-grade sencha, harvesters pluck either the bud or the bud plus the youngest leaf.
-For good to average tea they pick the bud plus the top two leaves.
-For lower quality teas they pick the two top leaves, the lower leaf below them, plus parts of the twig.
+Harvesters pluck the bud or the bud plus the youngest leaf for high-grade sencha.
+They pick the bud plus the top two leaves for a good to average tea.
+They choose the two top leaves, the lower leaf below them, and parts of the twig for lower-quality teas.

-After the leaves are picked they are steamed immediately and prepared.
-Sencha is dried after steaming and, when dry enough, rolled into a variety of shapes until it is completely dry.
+The leaves are steamed immediately and prepared.
+After steaming, the sencha is dried and, when dry enough, rolled into various shapes until completely dry.

 Gyokuro